ladzaretti/jsoncompleter/readme.md

   -p, --placeholder     Set a custom placeholder for marking truncation -s, --skip-invalid    Skip invalid JSON strings from output -d, --debug           Print the position or line number of skipped invalid JSON strings to stderr

-Note:
-  Assumes the input is a valid but truncated JSON string.
 ```